 |New collation||#352||Make sure that the value of the |

-Before performing backup and restoration, BR compares and checks the TiDB cluster version and the BR version.
-If there is a major-version mismatch (for example, BR v4.x and TiDB v5.x), BR prompts a reminder to exit.
+Before performing backup and restore, BR compares and checks the TiDB cluster version with its own.
+If there is a major-version mismatch, BR prompts a reminder to exit.
 To forcibly skip the version check, you can set

 --check-requirements=false.
 Note that skipping the version check might introduce incompatibility.